rodrigoargumedo/c9_sqlite3_to_pg/README.md

 Ctrl+S to save the file.

-Remeber the default cloud9 user 'ubuntu'?
+Remeber the default cloud9 user `ubuntu`?
 Now we're going to create the username ubuntu in postgres

-Start the postgresql server by running the following: sudo service postgresql start
+Start the postgresql server by running the following: `sudo service postgresql start`

 Access the postgres terminal, run: sudo sudo -u postgres psql